setrem/time-tracking-osTicket/README.md

 );
 ```

 ## Change osTicket files

 All changes made to the code are in the [osTicket](/osTicket) folder.
-The folder follows the same structure as the osTicket version 1.12 released [here](https://github.com/osTicket/osTicket/releases/tag/v1.12).
+The folder follows the same structure as the osTicket version v1.14.2 released [here](https://github.com/osTicket/osTicket/releases/tag/v1.14.2).

 All changes made were placed between the `// CHANGED!` mark in PHP and JS files, and between `<!-- CHANGED! -->` in HTML.

-# To Do
+# To do
-- Show the ticket/task with active time tracking.
 - Report of hours spend on each ticket/task.
 - Report of hours tracked by each `staff_id`.
 - Change the table `ost_staff_shifts` to support different shifts on each day of the week.